Lawrenceville Divorce Attorney - Visit us today at http://www.wardlawfirmga.com or call (770) 383-1973.

-In this video, Duluth Divorce Attorney David Ward answers, How Does Stepparent Adoption Work in Georgia?
+In this video, Lawrenceville Divorce Attorney David Ward answers, How Does Stepparent Adoption Work in Georgia?

 The state recognizes six different types of adoption, and stepparent adoption in Georgia is one of the most common.
 When children become integrated into a blended family, stepparents become a fundamental factor in their lives.
 In many cases, the stepparent may wish to adopt his or her stepchild and make the relationship official and legal.

 Stepparent adoption is a momentous and admirable undertaking, but one that can be complex and lengthy.
 There’s a specific process that Georgia requires for you to adopt your stepchild, and there is a set of requisites you’ll need to meet.

 The benefits that come with stepparent adoption are many.
 Formalizing your relationship will bring a sense of belonging for the child and serve as a beautiful public statement of love and unity for your family.
 An adoption also will afford you the right to make important decisions on behalf of your stepchildren, such as those involving medical care, education, and religion.

 Before filing the petition for adoption, you’ll need to ensure you meet the state’s requirements to adopt a child.
 The courts require that you meet the following basic conditions: